MrVPlusOne/Singularity/Tutorial.md

 ### Further reading
-You can see more examples in [ExampleAlgorithms.scala](src/main/scala/patsyn/ExampleAlgorithms.scala).
+See more examples in [ExampleAlgorithms.scala](src/main/scala/patsyn/ExampleAlgorithms.scala).